-If you still get Windows Update Error 0x80070490, move to the next method.
+If you still get Windows Update Error 0x80070490, move to the following method.

 Third Method – Run Deployment Image & Servicing Management (DISM)

-- Open your Run dialog box by pressing Windows+R keys.
+- Open your Run dialog box by pressing the Windows+R keys.

 Fourth Method – Reset Windows Update components manually

-- Run the dialog box by holding Windows+R keys.
+- Run the dialog box by holding the Windows+R keys.

-- To open the command prompt with admin permissions, type in CMD in the dialog box and then hold down Shift+Ctrl+Enter keys.
+- To open the command prompt with admin permissions, type CMD in the dialog box and hold down the Shift+Ctrl+Enter keys.

-- In the command prompt, you can type in a specific command to stop BITS, Cryptographic, MSI Installer, and Windows Update services.
+- You can type in a specific command to stop BITS, Cryptographic, MSI Installer, and Windows Update services in the command prompt.

 - Type in the following commands and hit Enter after entering each command:

-- Rename the SoftwareDistribution and Catroot2 via Command prompt once the services have been disabled.
+- Rename the SoftwareDistribution and Catroot2 via the Command prompt once the services have been disabled.